Great Salt Lake Minerals for Mental Health: A Research-Based Guide

 Neurotransmitter Balance & Mood Regulation

-Great Salt Lake minerals provide essential cofactors for the synthesis of neurotransmitters like serotonin, dopamine, and GABA that regulate mood, motivation, and emotional responses.
-The trace mineral lithium, naturally present in these minerals, has been shown to promote neuroplasticity and protect against stress-induced damage to brain cells.
+Trace minerals are essential cofactors for synthesizing neurotransmitters like serotonin, dopamine, and GABA.
+The naturally present trace lithium has been shown to promote neuroplasticity.
 This can be particularly beneficial for individuals dealing with panic disorders and anxiety.

 Magnesium & Stress Reduction